 Overall, VR has great potential as a platform for artistic expression and will hopefully show itself to be more than just a gimmick.
 We'll be watching its trajectory closely and with interest in the coming year.

 Scriba is a revolutionary digital stylus that is ergonomically designed to comfortably fit your hand and uses unique Squeeze-Motion technology.
-Pre-order here.
+Order here.